lhelms2/howto_rtd/docs/source/maintain.rst

       :alt: GitHub pull request comment window
       :width: 700

-7. The reviewer(s) then reviews the changes and add comments to the pull request for revisions or approval.
+7. The reviewer(s) then reviews the changes and adds comments to the pull request for revisions or approval.
 8. Once the reviewer(s) approves the changes, merge the pull request by clicking the **Merge pull request** button.

    .. image:: images/merge-pull.png